LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 #### Best practices

-The following are best practices to follow when creating training phrases; these help to ensure your intents are well-trained and return the results you expect.
+The following are best practices when creating training phrases; these help to ensure your intents are well-trained and return the results you expect.

 ##### One sentence, not multiple.
 Use a simple, concise sentence.
 For example, "How do I activate my card?" is much better than, “How do I activate my card?
 I am having trouble at the ATM.
 Can you help me?”
 Multiple sentences increase your risk of false positives.